dawsonjon/speedometer/README.rst

 the display from low current 3mm LEDs, using 3 LEDs in series to form each segment.
 Since the LEDs are connected in series, there is no need for a current limiting resistor.
-The IO pins on the ATMEGA16 seem to be capable of powering a single segment, but the common anode (driving up to 7 segments) uses a power MOSFET to avoid damage to the pins.
-The 10A MOSFET is pretty excessive, but they may be driven directly from an IO pin, and I had several available in my junk box.
+The IO pins on the ATMEGA16 seem to be capable of powering a single segment, but the common cathode (driving up to 7 segments) uses a power MOSFET to avoid damage to the pins.
+The 10A MOSFET is overkill, but they may be driven directly from an IO pin, and I had several available in my junk box.